 - "HTML 2.0"

-With the -action, -actionregex, -submit, -param form options you may wish to supply information for more than one form.
+-action, -actionregex, -submit, -param form options you may wish to supply information for more than one form.
 If so then add a unique number greater than zero to the option name to distinguish between each form.

 For example with just one form you can pass the options like this: